 Iterate quickly

 As AI can do your implementation work rapidly, trying new ideas and discarding ones you don't like is easy.
-This means you can afford to try a few different approaches if you're unsure which one might work best rather than settling for the first one you develop.
+You can afford to try a few different approaches if you're unsure which one might work best rather than settling for the first one you develop.

 Like conventional software development, Metaphor encourages teams to use version control and careful review before accepting changes.
 This also helps keep everyone aligned and dramatically improves time to value creation.